-Planning to let your pup sniff out some new scenery this spring?
+Planning to let your pup sniff out some new greenery scenery?
 We’ve tracked down some must-visit dog-friendly Seattle gardens and arboretums.
-Don’t forget to take Insta pics to make your dog’s followers jealous.
+Don’t forget to take Insta pics to make your dog’s followers jealous!

 UW Cherry Blossoms

 A Seattle staple, the cherry blossoms that fill the quad at University of Washington are absolutely stunning, and not to be missed.
-Because of social distancing and the pandemic, please don’t rush the university on busy weekend days!
-The blossoms are just as gorgeous at 9 a.m. on a Tuesday, and pup has more time for pics if she’s got the place to herself.
-The different varieties bloom February through May, and you and floofer can venture out to bask in the pink paradise or snuggle on the couch to view them virtually this year.
+Your collegiate canine can wander campus, on leash, and sniff the blossoms.
+Careful pup doesn’t get mistaken for a student—campus can get busy during class hours.
+The different varieties bloom between February and May, and you and floofer can venture out to bask in the pink paradise or snuggle on the couch to view them virtually.

 WA Park Arboretum

 A true gem of south Seattle, this 20-acre Japanese garden created in 1927 is free to all hoomans and leashed pups.
-While there, you and doggo can sniff out nine ponds, two red bridges, 140 Maples, and 30 hydrangea varieties!
+While there, you and doggo can sniff out 9 ponds, 2 red bridges, 140 maples, and 30 hydrangea varieties!
 Bring along lunch and share noms on their picnic tables.

 Located at South Seattle College, the Seattle Chinese Garden is a factory of tranquility.
 With 4.6 acres to sniff, it’s one of the largest Chinese gardens outside of China and your floofy explorer is welcome to walk every inch on leash.
 Seattle Chinese Garden showcases the traditional elements of a Chinese garden: plant, stone, architecture, and water.
 The garden is designed to change drastically with each season, so you and pupper can come back again and again.
 Get that camera ready for pics of downtown Seattle, Elliott Bay, the Cascades, and your good boy.